Identifying Opportunity in the Recovery Cycle

 Condominium development offers differentiated returns

 The key advantage of condominium development versus rental properties is exit flexibility.
 Successful condo developments generate returns through unit sales rather than requiring long-term holds, which can be particularly attractive in an uncertain interest rate environment.
-Additionally, pre-sales provide market validation before substantial capital deployment.
+Additionally, pre-sales provide market validation before substantial capital commitment.

 Cycle positioning and forward outlook